Humanitarian alternatives to offshore detention

 Research also shows clearly that humanitarian approaches operate at a fraction of the cost of detention.

-A study released last week by Save The Children and Unicef identify the cost of keeping the remaining 2000 asylum seekers and refugees on Manus Island and Nauru at a staggering A$400,000 per person per year.
-In four years, our government has blithely spent almost 10 Billion dollars of taxpayers money to detain this relatively small number vulnerable people in brutal and isolated conditions.
+A study released by Save The Children and Unicef identify the cost of keeping the remaining asylum seekers and refugees on Manus Island and Nauru at a staggering A$400,000 per person per year.
+In six years, our government has spent over 10 Billion dollars of taxpayers money to detain this relatively small number vulnerable people in brutal and isolated conditions.
 Compare that $400,000 per person to just A$33,000 per year for those refugees and asylum seekers on bridging visas living within the Australian community.

 Although bringing the detainees here would cost just 10% of the cost of offshore detention, this number excludes the impact of collaborative approaches where NGO's, authorities and local communities are directly involved in resourcing and supporting asylum seekers.
 Introducing those partnerships not only drops the cost further but creates a bedrock of humanitarian support.
 Outside the dollar costs, the value of approaches that support and rebuild the lives of human beings unquanitifiable and the costs associated with tearing lives apart under the current system are beyond measure.